 - Supplier’s Delivery Note.

-- Internal Reception Note when delivered without supplier delivery note.
+- Internal Reception Note when delivered to the stock without supplier delivery note.

 - Internal Delivery Note when delivered to the requester without supplier delivery note.

 - Original invoice with a formal approval written on it like: “Purchase Dossier reference + “RECEPTION APPROVAL” + date + name and position of the person receiving the goods/services + signature”.

 For higher amounts, more information is required to objectively evaluate and justify the best quality-price ratio.
 In order to do so, a documented comparison of prices and purchase conditions must be carried out prior to the purchase itself.

 Once the terms of the purchase request have been agreed, an official and detailed RFQ must be prepared in writing, which will be sent to at least 3 different suppliers, or the sufficient number of candidates to ensure a genuine competition.
 The RFQ must set a date for the offer’s delivery, all the technical specification and selection criteria that will apply in the process.
 In the event that three quotes cannot be obtained, the purchaser will attach the quote requests sent to the different suppliers to justify that it was not possible to collect the three quotations.
 All quotations must be complete and must clearly indicate the name and address of the suppliers, as well as the offer validity.

 Exceptions might apply when a quotation is when an exactly similar purchase previously made and the quotations received back then are still valid.